 One item that intrigued me was fasting.
 A good friend had done 48-hour fasts and talked about the benefits that it offered.
 48 hours seemed like a long time to go without eating as I had never gone much beyond a day between meals.
 After doing some research, and watching an interesting documentary, The Science of Fasting (available on Amazon Prime), I decided to give it a shot.
 Here’s my experience, what I learned, and whether it is something I’ll attempt again.

 Before reading further, be aware that this is not medical advice by any stretch of the imagination.
 I am not a doctor nor am I a nutritionist.
 This is just a recounting of my experience and what I learned that should be used purely for your informational purposes.

 Preparing for the fast

 Another factor to consider before attempting a 48-hour fast is your current diet.
 Over the 12-18 months prior to my 2-day fast, I had significantly reduced my carbohydrate intake and nearly eliminated refined sugars.
 Taking these actions helped me to get my appetite under control.
 Prior to take these actions, I would find myself going through substantial hunger and mood swings.
-I would also find myself going on binge eating where my hunger pains would become so great that I would go into over-consumption mode.
+I would end up binge eating when my hunger pains became so great that I would go into over-consumption mode.
 I definitely would not have attempted to do a 48-hour fast without these diet adjustments.

 In addition to the documentary noted above, I did quite a bit of online research.
-Some of the information that I found was helpful concerning how to start and end the fast.
+Some of the information that I found helpful was how to start and end the fast.
 Other pieces of information that were equally valuable discussed what to expect during the fast, both mentally and physically.
-Here are the articles which I found to be most helpful for me:
+Here are the articles which I found to be most useful for me: